pabsantos/tama_project/slides.typ

 - Population divided by the total count of edges in each range of EBC values (bin size of 0.01)

-- There is roughly an inverted relationship: edges with higher EBC values present lower values of normalized population.
+- There is roughly an inverted relationship: edges with higher EBC values present lower values of normalized population

 #figure(
   image("plot/ebc_population_scatter.png", width: 55%)